Is There a Dimmer Outlook Ahead for American Express Company?

-American Express Company (NYSE:AXP) went down by -0.55% from its latest closing price compared to the recent 1-year high of $138.13.
-The company’s stock price has collected 2.90% of gains in the last five trading sessions.
-MarketWatch.com reported 23 hours ago that Bull trend intact: S&P 500, Nasdaq rally from major support
+American Express Company (NYSE:AXP) went down by -1.17% from its latest closing price compared to the recent 1-year high of $138.13.
+The company’s stock price has collected 0.08% of gains in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.